Washington Square Films: Films and theater

 Washington Square Films has worked with and produced films for Steven Soderbergh, Abel Ferrara, and Sally Potter.
 The company is perhaps best known for supporting and producing the early work of filmmakers including J. C. Chandor, Kelly Reichardt, Alex Ross Perry, and others.

 The company's projects have been nominated for two Academy Awards, two Emmy Awards (winning one), sixteen Independent Spirit Awards (winning three), three Golden Globes (winning one), and one Peabody Award (won).
 The company has had fourteen films premiere at Sundance and others at every major film festival including Cannes, Berlin, Toronto, Tribeca, and New York.
 In 2024, Washington Square Films served as the NY production company for Pedro Almodóvar's first US production and first English-language feature film The Room Next Door.
 WSF's Joshua Blum and Han West served as Executive Producers in New York.

 In 2023, Washington Square Films produced a live musical based on the 1972 Jamaican film The Harder They Come, with music by Jimmy Cliff and a book and additional songs by Suzan-Lori Parks.
 The show was developed by Blum and Bruce Miller, and its executive producers included Carmelo Anthony and Asani Swann.
 It premiered in New York at The Public Theater and was nominated for nine Off-Broadway Awards and won the Outer Critics award for Outstanding New Off-Broadway Musical.
 On September 3, 2024, Stratford East announced that a stage adaptation of The Harder They Come will be a part of their 140th anniversary season lineup with a book and additional new songs by Suzan-Lori Parks.
-Blum and Miller return as producers and Matthew Xia is set to direct.
-The musical will run from September 13, 2025 to October 25, 2025.
+Blum and Miller returned as producers and Matthew Xia directed.
+The musical ran from September 13, 2025 to October 25, 2025 and was brought back for a second run from May 16, 2026 to July 4, 2026.